gensth/ProjectLocationUpdater/README.md

 mvn clean verify
 # will generate a full update site containing the new plugin
-# in update-site/target/repository/
+# in update-site/target/repository/ ready to be deployed
-# deploy this directory to your web server

 mvn tycho-versions:set-version -DnewVersion=1.2.0-SNAPSHOT
 git commit -m "increase version to 1.2.0-SNAPSHOT" -a